AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 actor.enclosingEvent = nil
 ```

-TODO: resetting of action should be done at the `reset` stage instead.
+Update: `resetBasic` should has been moved to the `reset` stage instead.

 **Shorthand activation**: `Entity.tick()`